NNPDF/pineappl/docs/cli-tutorial.md

     6  3.5    4 0 115.63 3 -10.25 1 -5.38 2 0.00 4 0.00
     7    4  4.5 0 115.74 3  -8.56 1 -7.18 2 0.00 4 0.00

-The most important channel is `0`, which is the up-type–anti-down-type combination.
+The most important lumi is `0`, which is the up-type–anti-down-type combination.
 The channels with gluons are much smaller and negative.
 Channels with a photon are zero, because the PDF set that we've chosen doesn't have a photon PDF.
 Let's try again with `NNPDF31_nnlo_as_0118_luxqed` as the PDF set: